MMD8386 - SECTION 2: INTRODUCTORY OVERVIEW OF PHYSICAL SYSTEMS

 Less serious damage to the hypothalamus, however, can show up as homeostatic problems, such as problems regulating body temperature, or problems with appetite and food intake -since an individual with damage in certain areas of the hypothalamus may refuse food and water.

-On the other side of the continuum, are problems associated with Prada-Willi syndrome.
+On the other side of the continuum, are problems associated with Prader-Willi syndrome.
 This is a non-hereditary genetic disorder in which, among other things, the hypothalamus does not function properly.
-Due to this damage, patients with Prada-Willi are unable to experience a sensation of being sated when they eat.
+Due to this damage, patients with Prader-Willi are unable to experience a sensation of being sated when they eat.
 This dysfunction leads to problems with severe overeating and a high mortality rate.
 (35)

 For clients who may not seem to fit the typical profile for anorexia, it may be useful to consider the possibility of hypothalamus problems if under-eating is a problem.
 Sudden problems with severe over-eating may also indicate problems in this area.
 Other hypothalamus problems can result in sleep difficulties that can resemble narcolepsy.